Editor's note: Some of the offers on this page may no longer be available through our site.

 Big Spenders and Not-So-Big Spenders

 There is, of course, the alternative route to earning travel rewards: amassing frequent-flyer points through credit-card spending.
 With sign-up bonuses as high as 100,000 miles or more, and periodic category bonuses (3 miles per $1 spent on groceries or gas, say), credit cards have become the preferred earning vehicle for many rewards-focused consumers.
-But a critical assessment of the real value of credit-card miles shows that many people get better value with cards that deliver a reliable 2 percent cash rebate (examples: the Fidelity Visa card and the Citi Double Cash card).
+But a critical assessment of the real value of credit-card miles shows that many people get better value with cards that deliver a reliable 2 percent cash rebate (1% when you buy plus an additional 1% when you pay) like the Fidelity Visa card and the Citi Double Cash card.
 As airline miles continue to decline in value, no-hassle cash rewards look ever more appealing.

 For those who do opt for travel rewards, many will be best served by using a credit card that earns convertible points, rather than a card linked to a single airline or hotel program.
 The Starwood Preferred Guest card has been a standout in this category for years, awarding points that may be transferred to 27 airline programs, including those of Aeroplan, Alaska, American, British Airways, Delta, Hawaiian, and United.
 But the pending merger of Marriott and Starwood puts the future of the Starwood-linked card in doubt.